bengal865/flooring-calculator-start/instructions.md

 Build a web page that meets the following specifications:

- - Displays project name as an h1
+ - Displays project name (see Sample Output)
  - Includes directions for the user
- - Uses three (3) input elements (see screenshot)
+ - Uses three (3) input elements
- - Uses a button element
+ - Uses an HTML button element
- - Displays the output in an HTML paragraph
+ - Displays the output shown in a paragraph

 ## Helpful Resources